sqlmapproject/sqlmap/FAQ.md

 ## Tool `xyz` works against the target, while sqlmap doesn't!

-Please use that other tool that works
+Please use that other tool.

 ## Which tamper script to use to bypass a (WAF/IDS/IPS) protection?